PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Oak Dryfire.md

 ### Concept

 A young Orcish boy that got lost from his tribe months ago.
-Fending for himself with his natural druidic.
+Fending for himself with his natural druidic skills.

 ### Description